Gathering Legions Campaign

 Modifying Weapons and Defense:

 Some modifications on a progression tree allow you to improve a weapon on your unit card.
 When a modification instructs to add a keyword or upgrade a die, select one weapon available to the unit, this may be any weapon on the unit card or on a weapon upgrade card available to that unit.
+Each weapon may have a maximum of 2 keywords, if the weapon already has 2 or more keywords you may not add keywords to it.
 The modification applies only to that weapon but applies to all instances of that weapon in that unit.
 To indicate this write each weapon available to the unit on their progress tracker as it is after modifications.

 For Example a unit of stormtroopers spend an experience to add a white die to a weapon.
 They then select which weapon to add it to, they can chose their melee, E-11, or DLT as options because those are the weapons the uses.
 If they chose the E-11, every E-11 in the unit gains an additional white die.
 If they chose the DLT every DLT the unit takes gains an additional white die.
 After selecting which weapon they then make note of the weapon profile change on their progress sheet.